nzoschke/gofaas/Readme.md

-# GoFAAS
+# gofaas - Go Functions-as-a-Service

-Demo app that uses idiomatic Go and AWS.
+A project that demonstrates idiomatic Go with AWS Lambda and related "serverless" services.

 ## Motivation

-I'm here to share a secret: Go in AWS Lambda is one of the best ways to write and run code.

-Brandur recently wrote a great post: [Speed and Stability: Why Go is a Great Fit for Lambda](https://brandur.org/go-lambda).
-Having used Go in Lambda for years, I couldn't agree more.
-Go in Lambda has resulted in systems that are the most cheap, fast, reliable, operational, and secure I have ever encountered.
+Functions-as-a-Service (FaaS) like AWS Lambda are one of the latest advances in cloud Infrastructure-as-a-Service (IaaS).
+Go is particularly well-suited to run in Lambda due to its speed, size and cross-compiler.
+Check out the [Intro to Go Functions-as-a-Service and Lambda](docs/intro-go-faas.md) doc for more explaination.

-Up until recently, this was only possible through hacks -- execution shims, heavy middleware, and no dev/prod parity.
+For a long time, Go in Lambda was only possible through hacks -- execution shims, 3rd party frameworks and middleware, and no dev/prod parity.
+But in January 2018, [AWS launched official Go support for Lambda](https://aws.amazon.com/blogs/compute/announcing-go-support-for-aws-lambda/) and [Go released 1.10](https://golang.org/doc/go1.10) paving the clearest path yet for us Gophers.

-That's because Go and AWS Lambda landscape is evolving very quickly.
-Offical Go support for Lambda was launched only a month ago.
-Go 1.10 is hot off the press, and `dep` is under active development.
-The AWS Serverless Application Model (SAM) is in beta and hasn't got much attention yet.

-However it's clear that these tools and services are a rock solid foundation for building systems upon.

-This project demonstrates such a foundation.
+This project demonstrates a simple and clean foundation for Go in Lambda.
 You can clone and deploy it with a few commands to get a feel for the stack.
-Or you can fork and rework it to turn it into your own web app.
+Or you can fork and rework it to turn it into your own web application.

 It demonstrates: